reallydontask/reallydontask.github.io/docs/_posts/2022-03-25-secret-scanners.markdown

 This tool does find the password and it also finds a key that I didn't even know was there, ASPNETCORE_AUTO_RELOAD_WS_KEY.
 This is actually commented out and I'm not 100% sure what it does, though I can speculate.
 Google is not very helpful.

-Unfortunately, it doesn't find the teams webhook nor the storage account key, though I don't think this scans the log
+Unfortunately, it doesn't find the teams webhook nor the storage account key, though I don't think it scans the git log.

 ## shhgit